 You are an aural learner if: You prefer learning through rhythms or tend to use clever rhymes to remember something.

-Verbal learners learn best both under verbal instruction and writing.
-They typically excel with both.
-These learners are typically those that go into public speaking, writing, journalism, and debating.
+Verbal learners learn best through the words they hear.
+Typically, they love both written and spoken word, excelling in both.
+These learners often go into public speaking, writing, journalism, and debating.

-- Has a large vocabulary and enjoys learning new words
+- Have a large vocabulary and enjoys learning new words

 For example, reading definitions of a word aloud or writing them down a few times, are ways for verbal learners to process information.

-You are a verbal learner if: You need to read content aloud to learn something or prefer to have someone speak the information to you so you can process it.
+You are a verbal learner if: You need to read content out loud to learn something or prefer to have someone explain it to you so you can process it.

 If you are someone who likes getting their hands dirty, then you are likely a physical learner.
-Physical learners are extremely animated and always need to be moving.
-They learn best by going through the motions of what they are learning.
+Physical learners are animated and they learn best by going through the motions of what they are learning.

 - Notice and appreciate the physical world around them, such as textures

-- Enjoys sports and exercise along with outdoor activities and working with their hands
+- Enjoy sports and exercise along with outdoor activities and working with their hands

 For example, if something is bothering you or you are trying to wrap your head around a concept, you would rather go for a run or walk than sit down and figure it out.

-You are a physical learner if: You don’t learn something until you do it, and need to draw out your own diagrams or role play to learn new information.
+You are a physical learner if: You don’t learn something until you do it.
+You need to draw out your own diagrams or role-play to learn new information.
 You may also be constantly in motion and speak with your hands.

 Most logical thinkers end up being engineers, mathematicians, or pursuing the sciences.
-This is because they have a very unique way of learning.
-They are the individuals who want to understand the reason behind content or skills and tend to enjoy games like chess and doing brainteasers.
+They are the individuals who want to understand the reasons behind them and tend to enjoy games like chess and doing brainteasers.

 - Classify and group information together to better understand it